 Treating the Effects of Cerebellar Damage

-The more you practice, the more your brain will create new neural pathways.
-This can allow you to regain that function.
+The more you practice affected functions, the more your brain will create new neural pathways to promote improvements.

-Cerebellar damage can cause serious problems with muscle coordination.
+Cerebellar brain damage can cause significant problems with muscle coordination.
 Fortunately, recovery is possible.

 The key to healing any brain injury, including cerebellar injuries, is to engage your brain’s neuroplasticity.
 Completing therapy exercises daily can promote improvements in your balance, coordination, and cognitive skills.
 You may even experience a full recovery, depending on how severe your injury was.
 We hope this guide to cerebellum brain damage gives you the tools you need to make a great recovery.